automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 * Non-commercial and Non-Governmental entities
 * Commercial entities with less than 10 people and that do not have more than 1 million in gross sales

-All other entities must obtain a license under the "Paid Use" service class.
-The free use service class does not include customer support services.
-If you want customer support services, you will need to switch to the "Paid Use" service class license.
+All other entities must obtain a license under the *Paid Use* service class.
+The *Free Use* service class does not include customer support services.
+If specific quality of support services are required, *Customer* must switch to the "Paid Use" license in order to enter into a adequate class of service agreement with *Provider*.

 ## 3. Common Terms